-Weighing just under nine pounds, this submachine gun was not a lightweight.
-With a cyclic rate of 500-550 rounds per minute, this quick-firing, heavy gun held on target well when fired in fully automatic bursts.
+Weighing just under 9 pounds, this submachine gun was not light.
+With a cyclic rate of 500-550 rounds per minute, this heavy, quick-firing gun held on target well when fired in fully automatic bursts.

-The MP40 is quite a piece of history that lives on through museum pieces and the few privately-owned federally registered submachine guns.
+Built using German engineering, this tough gun was expensive to manufacture.The MP40 is quite a piece of history that lives on through museum pieces and the few privately owned, federally registered submachine guns.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.